• Home

-Joint with M. Keith Chen, Elicia John, Emily Owens, and Yilin Zhuo, "Smartphone Data Reveal Neighborhood-Level Racial Disparities in Police Presence," equal authorship, https://arxiv.org/abs/2109.12491, preparing for 3rd round review at Review of Economics and Statistics
+Joint with M. Keith Chen, Elicia John, Emily Owens, and Yilin Zhuo, "Smartphone Data Reveal Neighborhood-Level Racial Disparities in Police Presence," equal authorship, https://arxiv.org/abs/2109.12491 conditional accept, Review of Economics and Statistics

-While extensive, research on policing in America has focused on documented actions such as stops and arrests—less is known about patrolling and presence.
-We map the movements of over ten thousand police officers across twenty-three of America's largest cities by combining anonymized smartphone data with station and precinct boundaries.
-Police spend considerably more time in Black neighborhoods, a disparity which persists after controlling for density, socioeconomics, and crime-driven demand for policing.
-Our results suggest that roughly half of observed racial disparities in arrests derive from disparities in exposure, and that supervisor (but not officer) diversity reduces this.
+Research on policing has focused on documented actions such as stops and arrests—less is known about patrols and presence.
+We map the neighborhood movement of nearly ten thousand officers across 21 of America’s largest cities using anonymized smartphone data.
+Police spend 0.36% more time in neighborhoods for each percentage point increase in Black residents.
+This neighborhood-level disparity persists after controlling for density, socioeconomic, and crime-driven demand for policing, and may be lower in cities with more Black police supervisors (but not officers).
+Patterns of police presence statistically explain 57% of the higher arrest rate in more Black neighborhoods.

 David Dolifka, Katherine L. Christensen, and Franklin Shaddy, "Created Equal: Shifting Preferences for Redistribution," preparing for submission.

-Christensen, Katherine L., Broderick L. Turner, and Rajesh Bagchi, "Seeing Race: What Was, What Will Be, What Should Be," data collection.
+Christensen, Katherine L., Broderick L. Turner, and Rajesh Bagchi, "Seeing Race: What Was, What Will Be, What Should Be," preparing for submission.

 Christensen, Katherine L., Hal E. Hershfield, and Sam B. Maglio, "Back to the Present: How Mental Time Travel Affects Thoughts and Behavior," preparing for 3rd round review at Journal of Consumer Research